compsci-suny-newpaltz/hydra-saml-auth/docs/access.md

 # Open WebUI Integration Guide

-This guide will walk you through accessing Hydra GPT, creating an account, obtaining your API key, and integrating it with Open WebUI for local LLM access.
+This guide will walk you through accessing [gpt.hydra.newpaltz.edu](https://gpt.hydra.newpaltz.edu/), creating an account, obtaining your API key, and integrating it with Open WebUI for local LLM access.

 ## Table of Contents